First All-Pakistani Production Makes History At Berlin Film Fest

 Is Khoosat hopeful that such films can raise the profile of Pakistani cinema?

-“Before that, we had a big cinema scene... which would produce, you know, more than 100 films a year,” he said.
+"Before that, we had a big cinema scene... which would produce, you know, more than 100 films a year."

-However, Khoosat said Pakistani cinema has struggled to rise of other media and did not“cater to a newer audience”.
+But Khoosat said Pakistani cinema has struggled to rise of other media and did not "cater to a newer audience".

 "This opportunity of visibility on such platforms - I just wish that, you know, it would translate into a more thriving" domestic film industry, Khoosat said.

-“There's definitely a whole new generation of filmmakers, and they need to be facilitated to produce more work,” he added.
+"There's definitely a whole new generation of filmmakers, and they need to be facilitated to produce more work."ALSO READ

+- Bollywood actor Ali Fazal's breaking new ground, but remains grounded India-Pakistan conflict hits shared love of film and music

 Legal Disclaimer: